AIA & Solar

 Can a sole trader claim AIA on solar?

 Yes — sole traders and partnerships can claim AIA up to the £1m cap.
-Sole traders cannot use Full Expensing (limited to incorporated companies).
+Full expensing does not apply to solar in any case (special rate expenditure), and is limited to incorporated companies.
 Income tax rates may make sole-trader AIA highly tax-effective at the upper income brackets.

 Related Guides